 The physical environment on the reservations we support is often harsh, giving rise to a wide range of environmental disasters such as floods, forest fires, blizzards, ice storms, tornados and hurricanes.
 Some communities also experience acute or chronic contaminated-water emergencies.
 In addition, 90,000 Native Americans are homeless and 40% of Native Americans live in sub-standard, overcrowded housing.
 The typical wait time for tribal housing assistance is three years or more.

-PWNA’s Emergency Services benefit nearly 54,000 people a year.
+PWNA’s Emergency Services benefit thousands of tribal citizens a year.

 - disaster relief during environmental emergencies on the reservations

 - firewood, coal and winter fuel vouchers for Native American Elders

 - winter and summer emergency kits containing blankets, batteries, candles, water, nonperishable food and other items

 - home repairs when there is significant risk for vulnerable Elders

 - window replacements, ramps for wheelchair access and weatherization of homes for the winter